mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-2.md

 ## **Setup ALB Operator**

 We will use the [Application Load Balancer Operator](https://github.com/openshift/aws-load-balancer-operator) to install the ALB Controller to be able to create ingress using the AWS Application Load Balancer.
-The installation will be performed from source, you can read more options on the project page.
+The installation will be performed from the source code, you can read more options on the project page.

-> Note: if you dont want to build from source, or already deployed the ALB Operator, you can jump to the application deployment section.
+> Note: if you don't want to build from source, or already deployed the ALB Operator, you can jump to the application deployment section.

 1. Setup Local Development: https://github.com/openshift/aws-load-balancer-operator#local-development
 2. Follow the tutorial to install: https://github.com/openshift/aws-load-balancer-operator/blob/main/docs/tutorial.md

-> Quick steps after build the operand and operator container images and exported to your registry:
+> Quick steps after building the operand and operator container images and exported to your registry:

 ```bash
 # Create the project to place the operator